paulscherrerinstitute/memDisplay/README.md

 ### memDisplay

-`int memDisplay(size_t base, volatile void* ptr, int wordsize, size_t bytes)` `int fmemDisplay(FILE* outfile, size_t base, volatile void* ptr, int wordsize, size_t bytes)` `int fdmemDisplay(int outfd, size_t base, volatile void* ptr, int wordsize, size_t bytes)`
+    int memDisplay(size_t base, volatile void* ptr, int wordsize, size_t bytes) int fmemDisplay(FILE* outfile, size_t base, volatile void* ptr, int wordsize, size_t bytes) int fdmemDisplay(int outfd, size_t base, volatile void* ptr, int wordsize, size_t bytes)

 Display memory region starting at `ptr` of length `bytes` in hex and ASCII.
+Output goes to `stdout` or the file `outfile` or the file descriptor `outfd`.
 Lines of 16 bytes are prefixed with a hex address starting at `base` which may be different from `ptr`, for example for memory mapped devices.
-The hex numbers can be displays 1, 2, 4, or 8 (`wordsize`) bytes wide words.
+The hex numbers can be displayed as 1, 2, 4, or 8 (`wordsize`) bytes wide words.
-If `wordsize` is negative, the words are displayed bytes swapped.
+If `wordsize` is negative, the words are displayed byte swapped.

-A signal handler is active during the execution of `memDisplay` in order to catch access to invalid addresses so that the program will noch crash.
+A signal handler is active during the execution of `memDisplay` to catch any access to invalid addresses so that the program will not crash.

 ## iocsh functions

 ### md

-`md address wordsize bytes`
+    md address wordsize bytes

 This iocsh function calls memDisplay.
 The `address` parameter can be a number (may be hex) to denote a